 Vaginal discharge refers to secretions from the vagina.
-Such discharge can vary in:
+The discharge may be:

-The following situations can increase the amount of normal vaginal discharge:
+The following factors can increase the amount of normal vaginal discharge:

 Call your health care provider right away if you have vaginal discharge and:

 Changes that could indicate a problem such as infection include: